Home » Milan » Pinacoteca Ambrosiana

 The best time to visit Ambrosiana Pinacoteca is as soon as it opens at 10 am.

-The earlier you arrive, the more comfortable your tour would be.
+The earlier you arrive, the more comfortable your tour will be.

-In the morning, the crowd is comparatively less, and you can enjoy the library at your own pace.
+The crowd is comparatively less in the morning, and you can enjoy the library at your own pace.

 What to see at Pinacoteca Ambrosiana

-One of the 15 paintings that can legitimately be credited to Leonardo da Vinci is housed in the Pinacoteca Ambrosiana in Milan.
+One of the 15 paintings legitimately credited to Leonardo da Vinci is housed in the Pinacoteca Ambrosiana in Milan.

 See the renowned brushwork of the Italian artist in Portrait of a Musician.